Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 ---
-title: Anthropomorphic, Piano-Playing Robot
+Title: Anthropomorphic, Piano-Playing Robot
-author: MengYang Yu
+Author: MengYang Yu
-description: A robot that plays the piano using an anthropomorphic robotic hand.
+Description: A robot that plays the piano using an anthropomorphic robotic hand.
-created_at: 2025-06-08
+Created_at: 2025-06-08
+Total_Time: 63 hours
 ---
 # June 8: Started designing the forearm